 Citizens of a great many nations can apply for a tourist visa to visit North Korea with relative ease.
 Check online to see if you are eligible to apply.
 We currently advise citizens of the USA not to travel to North Korea due to restrictions the USA are intending to place on their own citizens from 1 Sept.
 2017 – if you are US citizen interested in the trip please check online for up to date information.

-Secret Compass will oversee the visa application process for booked teammates.
+Secret Compass will oversee the North Korean visa application process for booked teammates.
+Chinese visas are the teammates responsibility.

 Are we really camping?